 - Preheat oven to 325.
-In large bowl, add 1 cup of coconut sugar, softened coconut oil, molasses and egg with a hand mixer on medium speed.
+In a large mixing bowl, add 1 cup of coconut sugar, the softened coconut oil, molasses and egg with a hand mixer on medium speed.

 - Add in the flour, baking soda, salt and spices.
 Mix on low with a hand mixer or with a wooden spoon until combined.
 If the mixture seems dry, use your hands to combine.

 - Using a medium cookie scoop, scoop the dough and place on a plate.
 Once all of the dough is measured, use your hands to roll into a ball.